 In response to repeated, excessive spikes in blood sugar, the adrenal glands eventually exhaust themselves.
 When that happens, the immune system falters, setting the stage for more colds and flu, and a general fatigue sets in — which causes many people to reach for more sugar.

-“The body wasn’t designed for sugar’s massive yo-yo effect,” says Henry Lodge, MD, an associate clinical professor at Columbia University in New York and coauthor of Younger Next Year: A Guide to Living Like 50 Until You’re 80 and Beyond (Workman Publishing Company, 2005).
+“The body wasn’t designed for sugar’s massive yo-yo effect,” says Henry Lodge, MD, an associate clinical professor at Columbia University in New York and coauthor of Younger Next Year: A Guide to Living Like 50 Until You’re 80 and Beyond.
 “All it can do in response is to break.”
 And, eventually, that’s exactly what happens.

 Here are just a few of the malfunctions related to a lifetime of sweet indulgence.